DevUP-Solutions/devup-solutions.github.io/_posts/2022-09-30-apimanagement-authorizations copy.markdown

 </policies>
 {% endhighlight %}

-As you can see the policy is much easier to understand and work with, we also get dedicated resources in *API Management* to work with and that also makes the deployment much better and easier.
-The authorzation also handles the renew and caching of the token that we previously needed to manage ourselfs.
+As you can see the policy is much easier to understand and work with.
+We get dedicated resources in *API Management* to work with and that also makes the deployment much better and easier.
+The authorzation handles the renew and caching of the token that we previously needed to manage ourselves.

 ### Improvments
-My primary wish for improvements so far is that **Key Vault** is not integrated in this process wich is annoying when i.e. working with grant type **Client credentials** since we don't want these credentials stored and managed manually in multiple places.
+My primary wish for improvements so far is that **Key Vault** will be integrated into the process.
+Since it not at the moment it becomes a bit annoying when i.e. working with grant type **Client credentials** since we don't want these credentials stored and managed manually in multiple places.

 ### Why use it
-A first class resource manageing the token state to your provider is simplifying the process and makes our policies more readable.
-Also prevent's a few basic errors that we often encounter the first times setting things up.
+A first class resource manageing the token state to your provider, simplifying the process and makes our policies more readable.
+Also it prevent's a few basic errors that we often encounter the first times setting things up.

-But the biggest part is that we now can separate the policy from the authorization stuffs, wich make using **Authorizations** a great separation of concern setup.
+But the biggest part is that we now can separate the policy from the authorization, wich make using **Authorizations** a great separation of concern setup.

 ### Summary
-As described above the *Authorization* is a great addon functionality to *API Management*.
-Helping us keep authroization to backend services separated from policies so the policy is keept slimmer and authroization is managed by itself.
+As described above the *Authorization* is a great addition to *API Management*.
+Helping us keep authroization to backend services separated from policies so the policy are kept slimmer and authroization are managed by itself.
 Improves maintainabillity both on updates on the authorization and also by keeping our policies slimmer and easier to read.